-Annuitants who believe a decision regarding a benefit overpayment is incorrect may ask for reconsideration and/or waiver of the overpayment.
+Annuitants who believe a decision regarding an overpayment is incorrect may ask for reconsideration and/or waiver of the overpayment.
 If not satisfied with the result of the initial review, the annuitant may appeal to the RRB's Bureau of Hearings and Appeals.
-Further appeals can be carried to the three-member Board itself, and beyond the Board to Federal courts.
+Further appeals can be made to the three-member Board itself, and beyond the Board to federal courts.

-Annuitants are told about these appeal rights any time a decision is made regarding a benefit overpayment.
+Annuitants are informed about these appeal rights whenever a decision is made regarding an annuity overpayment.